Katsiaryna-123/MoneseTestTask/readme.md

 You will find apk file here: src/main/resources.

-Copy absolute path of the apk and paste it as a capability "APP" in TodoistApplicationParameterResolver.java.
+Copy absolute path of the apk and paste it as app.path property in config file.

 ## INSTALLING APPIUM